 What does an e-receipt look like?

-For a customer, the most common e-receipt comes from shopping online.
+Most commonly, customers will receive electronic receipts when they shop online.
 For example, many women shop online at Victoria’s Secret for lingerie, sleepwear, athleisure, fragrances, and body care.
 So, what does a Victoria’s secret e-receipt look like?

 How to make a return if you got an e-receipt